Admin-7/Mr-Robot-techniques/Connecting-to-a-stealth-Onion-service.md

 **Do this** to connect to a stealth Onion service:

 1. Install Tor Browser from [TorProject.org](https://www.torproject.org/download/download-easy.html).
 1. Acquire the access credentials you need from the Onion service operator.
 I.e., get in touch with them and ask them for access.
-If they do not respond, harass them until they send you your access credentials. :)
+If they do not respond, poke them until they send you your access credentials. :)
 1. Locate the `torrc` file that you need to edit.
 The location of this file is slightly different depending on your computer's operating system:
     * In *macOS*, edit `~/Library/Application Support/TorBrowser-Data/Tor/torrc`.
         1. Open a new Finder window.